Trump's Fox News Meltdown Over 'People In Dark Shadows' Lights Up Twitter

 experienced silent

-1.1 Groucho replied to Harpo @1 one month ago
+1.1 Groucho replied to Harpo @1 7 months ago

 Another comment